Need a crash course on Bitcoin layers?

 Ark

-Ark is a layer 2 protocol that hopes to enable fast and scalable transactions on Bitcoin without liquidity constraints.
+Ark is a layer 2 protocol that hopes to enable fast and scalable Bitcoin transactions off-chain without liquidity constraints.
 Unlike Lightning, there is no channel opening or closing process in Ark’s design, reducing the on-chain footprint and simplifying the onboarding process of users looking to receive payment.

 Ark aims to enable fast transactions on Bitcoin without liquidity constraints.